QianJin2013/build-nodejs-for-android/README.md

 - [osexp2000/build-nodejs-android-x86-full](https://github.com/sjitech/build-nodejs-android-x86-full)
 - [osexp2000/build-nodejs-android-x86-limited](https://github.com/sjitech/build-nodejs-android-x86-limited)

+**I am prepare a single docker image with all output of all arch of v6.5.0**

 Notes:
 - Name conventions: `-full` means full version(no `--without-...`), while `-limited` means --without-snapshot --without-inspector --without-intl.
-- The full version maybe failed due nodejs has some wrong code commit, then use limited version, it's relative stable.
-  Otherwise, please switch to some version, run ./build.sh yourself.
 - To enter the container, run `docker run` command e.g. `docker run -it osexp2000/android-arm-full`
 - Build already done.
 The output are mainly stored at `~/usr/local/bin`(node) and `~/out`(cctest, openssl-cli...).
 - Built on latest source of nodejs *at that time*.
 Run `cd ~/node && git log -1 --oneline` to check source version.
 - The source of NodeJS is at `~/node`, you can use git there or `~/git-pull.sh`, `~/git-clean.sh`.
-- You can run `./build.sh` in the container to build yourself, it is fast for unchanged files because of CCACHE.
+- You can run `./build.sh` in the container to build yourself, it is fast for unchanged files because of ccache.
 - These docker images share common base image so the download size will be reduced from second image.
 - Quick start of docker:
     - The docker run `-it` means `--interactive --tty`.